-\descr{Benefits.} As a medium for informal information exchange, the first advantage of e-prints is the rapid distribution of the article to potential readers~\cite{Addis_1970}, which allows authors to be the first to publicize/timestamp their findings as well as for potential readers to read and give feedback to the authors as soon as possible~\cite{Hoy_2020}.
-As feedback is considered and revisions are made, the e-print can be updated with a newer version on the server.
-Another advantage is that e-print servers are accessible to the public, unlike typical publishing platforms, which hinder public access via paywalls.
-That is, e-prints have an inherently broader audience than articles published in many well-established, peer-reviewed venues.
-Overall, e-prints allow for early recognition, fast and broad dissemination, open access, and even facilitate collaboration~\cite{Sarabipour_2019,Hoy_2020,Wang_2020}.
+\descr{{Benefits}} As a medium for informal information exchange, one advantage of e-Prints is the rapid distribution of the article to potential readers~\cite{Addis_1970}, which allows authors to be the first to publicize/timestamp their findings as well as for potential readers to read and give feedback to the authors as soon as possible~\cite{Hoy_2020}.
+As feedback is considered and revisions are made, the e-Print can be updated with a newer version on the server.
+Another advantage is that e-Print servers are accessible to the public, unlike typical publishing platforms, which hinder public access via paywalls.
+Therefore, e-Prints have an inherently broader audience than articles published in many well-established, peer-reviewed venues that lie behind the paywalls.
+Overall, e-Prints allow for early recognition, fast and broad dissemination, open access, and even facilitate collaboration~\cite{Sarabipour_2019,Hoy_2020,Wang_2020}.

-\descr{Drawbacks.} The other side of the coin is that e-prints do not go through the peer-review process that accompanies publication in traditional venues~\cite{Hoy_2020}.
-Thus, there is no real control (except for post-review) over an e-print's quality, yet they are still regularly cited by other scientific work.
-Although reducing academic gatekeeping is a laudable goal, at minimum, the peer-review process provides some level of assurance that a paper has at least been looked at by scientists that are not the authors. e-prints also contribute to information overload.
+\descr{{Drawbacks}} The other side of the coin is that e-Prints do not undergo the peer review process accompanying publication in traditional venues~\cite{Hoy_2020}.
+Thus, there is no real control (except for post-review) over the quality of e-Prints, yet they are still regularly cited by other scientific work.
+Although reducing academic gatekeeping is a laudable goal, at minimum, the peer review process provides some level of assurance that a paper has at least been looked at by scientists who are not the authors. e-Prints also contribute to information overload.
 Because their number is essentially unbounded, scientists must consider a substantially larger body of literature when exploring their problem domain.
-Again, while this is not necessarily bad, it has consequences; the larger the haystack, the more difficult it is to find the needle hidden within it.
+Again, while this is not necessarily bad, it has consequences; the larger the haystack, the more difficult it is to find the needle hidden within.